dgsuarez/reruby/README.md

 Note: Some of the refactorings will produce code that is not properly indented and that may not follow your own styleguide.
-Reruby can optionally run [rubocop](https://github.com/bbatsov/rubocop) autofix on the changed/created files after those operations by specifying the `--rubocop-autofix` flag.
+Reruby can optionally run [rubocop](https://github.com/bbatsov/rubocop) autofix on the changed/created files after those operations by specifying the `--rubocop-autofix` flag or adding it to your configuration file (see below for more on this).

 ### Rename Const